Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Average monthly full coverage rate: $81.80

-We’ve perused some stats about what Colorado car insurance costs the individual Coloradan.
-Next, we will delve into some pertinent statistics about the insurance companies within the state.
+We’ve reviewed some stats on what Colorado car insurance costs the average Colorado.
+Next, we’ll explore where you can get cheap full-coverage car insurance, along with other relevant statistics about insurance companies in the state.

-The insurance loss ratio is the dollar amount of losses compared to the dollar amount of earned premiums expressed as a percentage.
-A high loss ratio means that an insurance company has too many customers filing claims, which will subsequently lead to an increase in future premiums for all consumers.
+The insurance loss ratio is the dollar amount of losses compared to the amount of earned premiums expressed as a percentage.
+A high loss ratio means an insurance company has too many customers filing claims, increasing future consumer premiums.

-Small insurers often offset this risk by avoiding high-risk drivers.
-They offer exceptionally low rates, but only if you have a clean driving record and high credit score.
-Larger insurance companies typically have a higher tolerance due to economies of scale.
-It actually costs them less per customer to provide coverage.
-This is why companies like Geico and Progressive can cover higher risk drivers while keeping rates relatively affordable.
+Small insurers offset the risk of distracted driving by avoiding high-risk drivers.
+They offer low rates, but only if you have a clean driving record and a high credit score.
+Larger insurance companies have a higher tolerance due to economies of scale, allowing companies like Geico and Progressive to cover higher-risk drivers while keeping rates affordable.

 There are several additional coverage options that you can learn more about to decide if they’re a good choice for your situation.
 We’ll look at those right here: